 Peter Crook, Chief Executive, commented:

-Adjusted profit before interest after tax as a percentage of average receivables for the 12 months ended 30 June.
+Annualised return on assets is calculated as adjusted profit before interest after tax as a percentage of average receivables for the 12 months ended 30 June.